thomas051083/psd-psw/event-details/LJ_The Stamford Arts Centre Digital Experience.md

 ###### _#Digitalise #Engage_

-Are you curious how traditional arts and technology are used to engage the masses?
-Visit the Stamford Arts Centre where you get to experience a virtual reality Chinese Opera Stage tour and an augmented reality Stamford Arts Centre Walking Trail to find out how NAC's citizen engagement have shifted.
+Curious how traditional arts and technology have been used to engage the masses?
+Come join this visit to Stamford Arts Centre where you get to experience a virtual reality Chinese Opera Stage tour and an augmented reality Stamford Arts Centre Walking Trail, and find out exactly how this has shifted the way that NAC engages citizens.

 <b><u>Details</u><br>
 **Date and Time: 9 July (Tue), 3.00pm - 5.00pm** <br>